Tribe (internet): Different spellings within tribes

 Words, and the way we spell them are in a continuous change, as we find new ways to communicate.
-Despite the fact that traditional dictionaries don't take into account the changes, online ones have adopted many of them.
+Despite the fact that traditional dictionaries do not take into account the changes, online ones have adopted many of them.
 An interesting fact outlined in the research above is that communities tend to use their own distinctive spelling for words.
 According to Professor Vincent Jansen from Royal Holloway online communities spell words in different ways, just as people have different regional accents.
 For example, Justin Bieber fans tend to end words in "ee" as in "pleasee", while school teachers tend to use long words.
 Moreover, the largest group found in the study was composed of African Americans who were using the words "nigga", "poppin", and "chillin".
 Members of this community also tend to shorten the ends of the words, replacing "ing" with "in" and "er" with "a".